Listen to Bob Schindler

 Whose right to life?

+In all the controversy over Terri Schiavo, the termination of little Sun Hudson has attracted almost no attention.
 The bottom line of the termination of poor little Sun's life seems to have been the cost of keeping him alive.
 This child, born with a terminal condition, was put to death against the wishes of his mother under the terms of the Texas "Futile Care Law."
 This act, which authorizes health care institutions to terminate life support for patients who have no chance of getting better, even against the wishes of their family, even if they are conscious, was written with the assistance of Texas Right to Life and signed by Governor George W. Bush!!!

 It would be nice if the tremendous coalition of Christian activists and bloggers that has come together for Terri could turn their attention to this unconscionable act of state terror.
 Take a look at the story in the Houston Chronicle and Pirate Pundit's blog.